tikikun/tikikun.github.io/content/posts/the-hidden-cost-of-llm-training-why-optimizers-gulp-down-vram/index.md

 images: [images/just_how_you_feel_out_of_memory.jpg]
 ---

-Here’s the corrected version of your post with all spelling errors fixed while maintaining the original content:

----

 ## The Error of Death
 Have you been constantly battling with VRAM usage in fine-tuning LLMs, and constantly struggling with the below error?